slatedb/slatedb-website/docs/quickstart.md

 ## Installation

 SlateDB is not published to crates.io yet.
-Sdd the following to your `Cargo.toml`:
+Add the following to your `Cargo.toml`:

 ```toml
 [dependencies]